mbj27/Topology-of-adolescent-mental-health/README.md

 ### Data
 This code uses the ABCD data, obtained from the 5.1 release from the ABCD Study Data Repository from the NIMH Data Archive (https://nda.nih.gov/abcd) following appropriate data access permissions.
 Authorised access to the ABCD Data Repository is required to obtain ABCD data, hence source data is not shared on this repository.

-Main analysis scripts have been provided with simulated mock datasets to facilitate functionality of scripts, but these will not directly reproduce manuscript results.
+A demo containing main analysis scripts has been provided with simulated mock datasets, but these will not reproduce manuscript results and do not represent any meaningful findings.

 ### Required software
 1. RStudio 4.5.2 (installation: https://rstudio.com/products/rstudio/download/)